learning-at-home/hivemind/docs/user/moe.md

     initial_peers=["/ip4/127.0.0.1/tcp/TODO/COPYFULL_ADDRESS/FROM_ONE_OF_THE_SERVERS"],
     client_mode=True, start=True)

-# note: listen=False means that your peer will operate in "client only" mode:
+# note: client_mode=True means that your peer will operate in a "client-only" mode:
 # this means that it can request other peers, but will not accept requests in return

 expert1, expert4 = hivemind.moe.get_experts(dht, ["expert.1", "expert.4"])